 But if we’re living without a plan, it won’t matter whether life is crazy or not.
 Those important but not urgent things still won’t get the attention they need.

 That’s where goal setting comes in!

-Goal Setting When Your Hands Are Full
+Goal Setting for Moms: When Your Hands Are Full

 Goal setting before I became a mom looked differently than it does now.
 At first, I was discouraged by how little I was able to get done compared to my pre-baby days.

 This feeling of discouragement was compounded by hearing about the goals of women who didn’t have children.